workanator/go-floc/README.md

-Please found information about contributing in [CONTRIBUTING.md](CONTRIBUTING.md) and the list of bravers who spent their priceless time and effort to make the project better in [CONTRIBUTORS.md](CONTRIBUTORS.md).
+Please found information about contributing in [CONTRIBUTING.md](CONTRIBUTING.md) and the list of braves who spent their priceless time and effort to make the project better in [CONTRIBUTORS.md](CONTRIBUTORS.md).